lambda-feedback/user-documentation/docs/advanced/chat_functions/quickstart.md

    3. _If you edited the chatbot agent file name_, make sure to add your chatbot `invoke()` function to the `module.py` file.

-	 4. Update the `config.json` file with the chatbot's name.
+	 4. Update the `config.json` file with the name of the chat function.

    5. Please add a `README.md` file to describe the use and behaviour of your chatbot.